frangio/cacheable-beacon-proxy/README.md

 [post on this issue by Vitalik]: https://hackmd.io/@vbuterin/selfdestruct

 **Update:** As of October 2022, [EIP-4758 Deactivate SELFDESTRUCT][EIP-4758] is
-scheduled for the upcoming Shanghai hard fork.
+being discussed for the upcoming Shanghai hard fork.

 [EIP-4758]: https://eips.ethereum.org/EIPS/eip-4758